2008 WINNERS

 the author's name, address and telephone number, and an approximate word-count.

-The manuscript should be an RTF attachment, in standard manuscript format and
+The manuscript should be a RTF attachment, in standard manuscript format and

 should be titled and numbered on every page, but the author's name MUST BE